-- 1 The use of ASH-15 flowstone as a matrix-matched reference material for laser-ablation - 2 U-Pb geochronology of calcite - 3 Perach Nuriel1, Jörn-Frederik Wotzlaw2, Maria Ovtcharova3, Anton Vaks1, Ciprian Stremtan4, - 4 Martin Šala5, Nick M. W. Roberts6, and Andrew R. C. Kylander-Clark7
+The use of ASH-15 flowstone as a matrix-matched reference material for laser-ablation U-Pb geochronology of calcite

-- 1 Geological Survey of Israel, 32 Yeshayahu Leibowitz St. Jerusalem, 9692100, Israel - 2 Institute of Geochemistry and Petrology, ETH Zurich, Clausiusstrasse 25 I CH-8092 Zurich, - 8 Switzerland - 9 3 Department of Earth Sciences, University of Geneva, Geneva, Switzerland - 4 Teledyne Photon Machines, 384 Gallatin Park Drive, Bozeman, MT 59715, USA - 5 Department of Analytical Chemistry, National Institute of Chemistry, Hajdrihova 19, SI-1000 - 12 Ljubljana, Slovenia. - 6 Geochronology and Tracers Facility, British Geological Survey, Environmental Science - 14 Centre, Nottingham, NG12 5GG, UK - 7 Department of Earth Science, University of California, Santa Barbara, CA 93106, USA.

-Abstract
+Perach Nuriel, Jörn-Frederik Wotzlaw, Maria Ovtcharova, Anton Vaks, Ciprian Stremtan, Martin Šala, Nick M. W. Roberts, and Andrew R. C. Kylander-Clark

+Geological Survey of Israel, 32 Yeshayahu Leibowitz St., Jerusalem, 9692100, Israel

+Institute of Geochemistry and Petrology, ETH Zurich, Clausiusstrasse 25, 8092 Zurich, Switzerland

+Department of Earth Sciences, University of Geneva, Geneva, Switzerland

+Teledyne Photon Machines, 384 Gallatin Park Drive, Bozeman, MT 59715, USA

+Department of Analytical Chemistry, National Institute of Chemistry, Hajdrihova 19, 1000 Ljubljana, Slovenia

+Geochronology and Tracers Facility, British Geological Survey, Environmental Science Centre,

+Nottingham, NG12 5GG, UK

+Department of Earth Science, University of California, Santa Barbara, CA 93106, USA

+Correspondence: Perach Nuriel (nuriel@gsi.gov.il)

+Received: 12 July 2020 - Discussion started: 27 July 2020 Revised: 18 November 2020 - Accepted: 19 November 2020 - Published: 14 January 2021

-- Latest advances in laser ablation inductively coupled plasma mass spectrometer (LA-ICPMS) - allow for accurate in-situ U-Pb dating of carbonate material, with final age uncertainties usually - 20 >3% 2σ.
-Cross-laboratory reference materials (RMs) used for sample-bracketing are currently - 21 limited to WC1 calcite with an age of 254.4 \pm 6.5 (2 σ).
-The minimum uncertainty on any age - determination with the LA-ICPMS method is therefore $\geq 2.5\%$, and validation by secondary - 23 RMs is usually performed on in-house standards.
-This contribution present a new reference - 24 material, ASH-15, a flowstone that is dated here by isotope dilution (ID) TIMS analysis using - 25 37 sub-samples, 1-7 mg each.
-Age results presented here are slightly younger compared to previous ID-IRMS U-Pb dates of ASH-15, but within uncertainties and in agreement with insitu analyses using WC1 as the primary RM.
+Abstract.
+Latest advances in laser ablation inductively coupled plasma mass spectrometer (LA-ICPMS) allow for accurate in situ U-Pb dating of carbonate material, with final age uncertainties usually > 3 % $2\sigma$ .
+Cross-laboratory reference materials (RMs) used for sample-bracketing are currently limited to WC1 calcite with an age of $254.4\pm6.5$ ( $2\sigma$ ).
+The minimum uncertainty on any age determination with the LA-ICPMS method is therefore $\geq 2.5$ %, and validation by secondary RMs is usually performed on in-house standards.
+This contribution presents a new reference material, ASH-15, a flowstone that is dated here by isotope dilution (ID) thermal ionization mass spectrometry (TIMS) analysis using 37 subsamples, 1-7 mg each.
+Age results presented here are slightly younger compared to previous ID isotope ratio mass spectrometry (IRMS) U-Pb dates of ASH-15 but within uncertainties and in agreement with in situ analyses using WC1 as the primary RM.
 We provide new correction parameters to be used as primary or secondary standardization.
-The suggested 238U/206Pb apparent age, not corrected for disequilibrium and without common-lead anchoring, is 2.965 ± 0.011 Ma (2σ).
-The new results could improve the propagated uncertainties on the final age with a minimal value of 0.4%, which is approaching the uncertainty of typical ID analysis on higher-U materials such as zircon.
+The suggested U/Pb apparent age, not corrected for disequilibrium and without common-lead anchoring, is $2.965 \pm 0.011$ Ma (uncertainties are 95 % confidence intervals).
+The new results could improve the propagated uncertainties on the final age with a minimal value of 0.4 %, which is approaching the uncertainty of typical ID analysis on higher-U materials such as zircon.
 We show that although LA-ICPMS spot analyses of ASH-15 exhibit significant scatter in their isotopic ratios, the down-hole fractionation of ASH-15 is similar to that of other reference materials.
-This high-U (~1 ppm) and low Pb (<0.01 ppm) calcite is most appropriate as a reference material for other speleothem-type carbonates but requires sensitive sector-field ICP-MS instruments.
-Reference materials with high Pb and low U or both low U and Pb compositions are still needed to fully cover the compositional range of carbonate material but may introduce analytical challenges.
+This high-U ( $\approx$ 1 ppm) and low-Pb (< 0.01 ppm) calcite is most appropriate as a reference material for other speleothem-type carbonates but requires more-sensitive ICP-MS instruments such as the new generation of single-collector and multi-collector ICP-MS. Reference materials with high-Pb and low-U or both low-U and low-Pb compositions are still needed to fully cover the compositional range of carbonate material but may introduce analytical challenges.

-Introduction
+1 Introduction